 Another session that I liked was the “Controlling Your Hyper-Local Digital Market.”
 This was really informative because the speaker broke down how intense local can be.
 He stressed how important email is, which I didn’t realize.
 He described social as being the party for local, it’s where you lead the conversation, integrate into the community, engage and talk about cool things, not just yourself.
 He has a rule called the 411 on the 3-2-1 for organic posting.
 The rule is for every four informational posts, you should include one hard sale post and one soft sale post.

-Even more hyper-focused on local was listening to your audience and responding to their wants and needs — and doing it on the platform that they like to engage with.
+Even more, hyper-focused on local was listening to your audience and responding to their wants and needs — and doing it on the platform that they like to engage with.
 He said, “you should be entertaining, engaging, efficient, have a clear narrative and a cohesive collection of words.”
 Hyper-local has many levels that I didn’t know about.
-These levels include: geo-targeting to geo-fencing all the way down to geo-spacial.
+These levels include geo-targeting to geo-fencing all the way down to geospatial.
 So if you have Bluetooth on and walk into a store, you might get buzzed on your phone to get a discount.
-Or, it could get as specific as being in the male denim section and getting buzzed about a coupon their for denim, and that’s about as hyper-local as you can get.
+Or, it could get as specific as being in the male denim section and getting buzzed about a coupon there for denim, and that’s about as hyper-local as you can get.

 There were a few more breakout sessions that I attended and I did like.
 However, the ones in my “Top 5” were the ones I felt compelled to talk about.
 It could also just be because they were earlier in the day and the sessions later in the day were just as good, but I was dragging a little bit, so the information was hard to take in.